certinia/certinia-developer-pages/pluggable-triggers.md

 The fferpcore.PluggableTrigger class is invoked by the single apex trigger and searches for corresponding fferpcore__Plugin__mdt records.
 The plugin record defines: a trigger plugin to instantiate, the SObject it should be applied to, and an order number.

+The information and code snippets provided below apply to the most recent Foundations package.

 ## Adding a Pluggable Trigger

 1. Create the trigger implementation.